01-edu/UX-UI/subjects/ui/building-an-interface/animation/README.md

 **Deliverable:**

-- An animated high-fidelity prototype
+- An animated high-fidelity prototype on Figma

 **Resources:**